Setting Up Link Aggregations

 Set the Type to Link Aggregation.

 Enter a name for the interface.
 The name must use the format laggX, where X is a number representing a non-parent interface.
-It is also recommended to add any notes or reminders about this particular LAGG in the Description.
+Enter any notes or reminders about this particular LAGG in the Description field.

-Under LAGG Settings, set the Lagg Protocol to configure the interface ports to match your networking needs:
+Go to LAGG Settings and then Lagg Protocol to configure the interface ports to match your networking needs:

 Now define the Lagg Interfaces and review the remaining interface options.